Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 There are different reasons for constructing your data one way or another.
 And it may be that you store or share your data in one format, and then restructure data into another format when it comes time for analysis.

 Storing data in long format is usually considered to be more efficient, potentially requiring less memory.
 However, when it comes time for analysis, specific data structures may be required.
 For example, repeated measure procedures typically require data to be in wide format, where the unit of analysis is the subject.
 While mixed model procedures typically required data to be in long format, where the unit of analysis is each measurement for the subject [@grace-martin_wide_2013].
-We will further review decision making around data structure in our data cleaning chapter \@ref(clean).
+We will further review decision making around data structure in our data cleaning chapter [**see data cleaning**].

 ## File types

 These rectangular datasets can be saved in a variety of file types.
 Some common file types in education research include interoperable formats such as .csv, .txt, .dat, or .tsv, or proprietary formats such as .xlsx, .sav, or .dta.

 When you save your files, they will have a file size.
 Both the number of columns as well as the number of rows in your dataset will contribute to your file size.
 Just to get a feel for what size your files might be, small datasets (for example 5 columns and <100 rows) may be less than 100 KB.
 Datasets with several hundred variables and several thousand cases may start to be in the 1,000-5,000 KB range.
 The type of file you use also changes the size of your data.
 Saving data in a format that contains embedded metadata (such as variable and value labels), such as a .sav file, will greatly increase your file size.
-We will talk about the pros and cons to different file formats in the chapter on data sharing \@ref(datasharing).
+We will talk about the pros and cons to different file formats in the chapter on data sharing [**see data sharing**].